DuaaHakeem/airbnb-clone-project/README.md

 Payment transactions are processed through secure gateways and sensitive financial data is never stored directly in the system.

 Why it matters: Ensures trust in the platform by protecting users’ financial details.

+## CI/CD Pipeline

+A CI/CD pipeline (Continuous Integration/Continuous Deployment) automates the process of building, testing, and deploying code changes.
+It ensures that new features, bug fixes, and updates are integrated smoothly into the project without disrupting existing functionality.

+### Why CI/CD is Important

+- Consistency: Every code change goes through the same automated process, reducing human error.

+- Faster Development: Automating testing and deployment speeds up the release cycle.

+- Early Bug Detection: Automated testing helps catch issues before they reach production.

+- Scalability: Supports frequent updates while maintaining system stability.

+### Tools Used

+- GitHub Actions – Automates testing, builds, and deployment workflows.

+- Docker – Provides consistent environments across development, staging, and production.

+- CI/CD Services (Optional) – Tools like Jenkins or GitLab CI/CD can also be used depending on team preference.